hackeur77/Ghoul/README.md

 <p align="center">
   <strong>Ghoul is an easy to use Dox service, allowing you to get/add information on people</strong>
   <br>
   <strong>directly from your terminal.
-It communicates with a HTTP Server hosted by me on replit.</strong>
+It communicates with a HTTP Server (API) hosted by me on replit.</strong>
 </p>
 <br>